-As of October 1, 2021, \$1.9 million remained available under our stock repurchase program.
-The repurchase program was suspended temporarily from February 2020 to February 2021.
-During the first quarter of fiscal 2022, we repurchased 22,543 shares of our common stock in the open market for an aggregate purchase price, including commissions, of \$0.7 million.
-These shares were recorded as treasury stock and we do not anticipate retiring them.
-Treasury stock did not participate in the two-for-one stock split in the form of a stock dividend paid on April 7, 2021.
+During the third quarter of fiscal 2022, we repurchased 65,951 shares of our common stock in the open market for an aggregate purchase price, including commissions, of \$2.0 million.
+During the nine months ended of fiscal 2022, we repurchased 149,389 shares of our common stock in the open market for an aggregate purchase price, including commission of \$4.6 million.
+These shares were recorded as treasury stock, and we do not anticipate retiring them.